Self-testing multipartite entangled states through projections onto two systems: Results

 where $h(a)$ denotes the parity of the number of ``$-$'' in $a$, and $\alpha=2\cos2\theta/\sqrt{1+\sin^22\theta}$.
 Let $\mu$ be such that $\tan{\mu} = \sin{2\theta}$.
 Define $Z_i = A_{0,i}$ and $X_i = A_{1,i}$, for $i=1,\ldots,N-1$.
 Then, let $Z'_N = (A_{0,N} + A_{1,N})/2\cos{\mu}$, and let $Z^*_N $ be $Z'_N$ with zero eigenvalues replaced by $1$.
 Define $Z_N = Z^*_N |Z^*_N |^{-1}$.
 Define $X_N$ similarly starting from $X'_N = (A_{0,N} - A_{1,N})/2\sin{\mu}$.
 Then,

 \end{theorem}

-\textit{Proof:} We refer the reader to Appendix \ref{appendix_C} for the formal proof of this Theorem, while providing here an intuitive understanding of the correlations given above.
+\textit{Proof:} We refer the reader to \ref{appendix_C} for the formal proof of this Theorem, while providing here an intuitive understanding of the correlations given above.
 The first equation (\ref{prvap}) defines the existence of one measurement observable, whose marginal carries the information of angle $\theta$.
-The straightforward consequence of it is Eq. (\ref{eq12}), which is analogue to Eq. (\ref{eq4}).
-On the other hand, eq. (\ref{drugad}) involves a different measurement observable with zero marginal, while eq. (\ref{trecat}) shows that when the first $N-2$ parties perform this zero marginal measurement the remaining two parties maximally violate the corresponding tilted CHSH inequality, i.e. the reduced state is self-tested to be the partially entangled pair of qubits.
-Eq. (\ref{eq13}) is analogue to Eq. (\ref{eq5}). \\
+The straightforward consequence of it is (\ref{eq12}), which is analogue to (\ref{eq4}).
+On the other hand, (\ref{drugad}) involves a different measurement observable with zero marginal, while (\ref{trecat}) shows that when the first $N-2$ parties perform this zero marginal measurement the remaining two parties maximally violate the corresponding tilted CHSH inequality, i.e. the reduced state is self-tested to be the partially entangled pair of qubits.
+Note that (\ref{eq13}) is analogue to (\ref{eq5}). \\

 As a corollary, these correlations self-test the state $\ket{\mathrm{GHZ}_N(\theta)}$.

 \begin{cor} Let $\ket{\psi}$ be an $N$-partite state, and let $A_{0,i},A_{1,i}$ be a pair of binary observables for the $i$th party, for $i=1,\ldots,N$.
 Suppose they satisfy the correlations of Theorem \ref{thm-PEGHZ}.
 Then, there exists a local isometry $\Phi$ such that